Geometric Ergodicity and Strong Error Estimates for Tamed Schemes of Super-linear SODEs: Numerical Experiments

-Similarly to the first test, we take the step-size $\tau=0.45$ and initial data $X_0=-5, 5, 15$.
-It is clear from Figure \ref{fig-add} that the shapes of the empirical density functions plotted by kernel density estimation at $n=5000$ corresponding to $t=900$ are much more similar with different initial data, which indicates the geometric ergodicity of \eqref{tem-ex2} and thus verifies the theoretical result in Theorem \ref{tm-erg}.
-To show the strong convergence order, we set $T=16, X_0=1$ and use similar step sizes and number of sample paths as in the first test.
-Figure \ref{fig-add+} shows that the TEM scheme \eqref{tem-ex2} converges to Eq. \eqref{ac} with strong order $1$ (under the $L^4(\Omega)$-norm) and verifies the theoretical result in Theorem \ref{tm-err+}.
+Similarly to the first test, we use the stepsize $\tau=0.45$ and the initial data $ X_0 = -5, 5, 15$.
+It is clear from Figure \ref{fig-add} that the empirical density functions with different initial data plotted by kernel density estimation at $n=2000$ (corresponding to $t=900$) become nearly indistinguishable, which indicates the mixing property of \eqref{tem-ex2} and thus verifies the theoretical result in Theorem \ref{tm-erg}.
+To demonstrate the strong convergence order, we set $ T=16$ and $ X_0=1$, and use step sizes and the number of sample paths similar to those in the first test.
+Figure \ref{fig-add+} shows that the TEM scheme \eqref{tem-ex2} converges to Eq. \eqref{ac-} with strong order $1$ (in the $L^4(\Omega)$-norm) and verifies the theoretical result in Theorem \ref{tm-err+}.